On Brauer-Kuroda type relations of S-class numbers in dihedral extensions: Introduction

-Recall that the absolute value $||.||_\fp$ attached to a place $\fp$ is defined as follows: if $F_\fp=\bR$ then the absolute value is just the usual real absolute value.
-If $F_\fp=\bC$ then it is the square of the usual absolute value.
-If $F_\fp$ is a $p$-adic field with residue field of size $q$ then the attached absolute value is the $p$-adic absolute value, normalised in such a way that $||\pi||_\fp=1/q$ for any uniformiser $\pi$ in $F_\fp$.
+The normalisations of the absolute values $||.||_\fp$ attached to places $\fp$ are as follows: if $F_\fp=\bR$, then the absolute value is just the usual real absolute value.
+If $F_\fp=\bC$, then it is the square of the usual absolute value.
+If $F_\fp$ is a $p$-adic field with residue field of size $q$, then the attached absolute value is the $p$-adic absolute value, normalised in such a way that $||\pi||_\fp=1/q$ for any uniformiser $\pi$ in $F_\fp$.

 When $k$ is a subfield of $F$, we will write $S|_k$ for the set of places of $k$ lying below those in $S$.
-We will often write $h_S(k)$ etc. instead of $h_{S|_k}(k)$. \textbf{Acknowledgements.} I would like to thank the Department of Mathematics and Mathematical Statistics at the University of Cambridge for a wonderful working environment!
-Many thanks are due to Tim and Vladimir Dokchitser and to Antonio Lei for many helpful discussions and to Vladimir for a very careful reading of a previous version of this manuscript and many helpful comments, which have greatly contributed to a better exposition.
-I am also very grateful to Samir Siksek for an idea which proved crucial in giving Definition \ref{defn:pairing} and to Luco Caputo for pointing out two mistakes in an earlier version of the manuscript.
-I gratefully acknowledge the financial support through an EPSRC scholarship that I received throughout the duration of this work.
+We will often write $h_S(k)$ etc. instead of $h_{S|_k}(k)$. \end{notation*}